axieinfinity/ronin-documentation/docs/validator/setup.md

       - node
 ```

-* Create .env (Replace xxx with your credentials )
+1. Create an .env file.
+Make sure to replace `insert-your-...` with your actual credentials.

 ```
 vim .env